Art and Culture of Karnataka

-Karnataka, has a its own distinct art and culture.
-The diverse linguistic and religious ethnicities that are native to Karnataka combined with their long histories have contributed immensely to the varied cultural heritage of the state.
+Karnataka has a rich Cultural heritage.
+The lineages of Indian rulers, like, Mauryas, Chalukyas, Hoysalas have left behind their embossments in various elements of culture of Karnataka.
+Diverse religion and languages has added up to the ethnic grandness.
 Apart from Kannadigas, Karnataka is home to Tuluvas, Kodavas and Konkanis.
 Minor populations of Tibetan Buddhists and Siddhi tribes plus a few other ethnic groups also live in Karnataka.
+Karnataka's art forms encompass huge ambit of majestic festivals, music, drama, and royal cuisine.
+The vivid diversity exists in cultural aspects in terms of Cultural dress, traditional dance forms, social and cultural history, culture food, language and slangs.
 The traditional folk arts cover the entire gamut of music, dance, drama, storytelling by itinerant troupes, etc. Yakshagana, a classical folk play, is one of the major theatrical forms of coastal Karnataka.
 Contemporary theatre culture in Karnataka is one of the most vibrant in India with organizations like Ninasam, Ranga Shankara and Rangayana active on foundations laid down by the Gubbi Veeranna Nataka Company.
 Veeragase, Kamsale and Dollu Kunitha are popular dance forms.
 Bharatanatya also enjoys wide patronage in Karnataka.

 Carnatic music: With the rise of Vaishnavism and the Haridasa movement came Karnataka composers like Purandaradasa, whose Kannada language works were lucid, devotional and philosophical and hence appealing to the masses.
 Other haridasas of medieval times were Kanakadasa, Vyasatirtha, Jayatirtha, Sripadaraya, Vadirajatirtha etc., who composed several devara nama.
 One of the earliest and prominent composers in South India was the saint, and wandering bard of yore Purandara Dasa.
 Though historians claim Purandara Dasa composed 75,000 - 475,000 songs in Sanskrit and Kannada, only a few hundred of them are known today.
 He was a source of inspiration to the later composers like Tyagaraja.
 Owing to his contribution to the Carnatic Music he is referred to as the Father of Carnatic Music (Karnataka Sangeeta Pitamaha) Purandaradasa codified and consolidated the teaching of Carnatic music by evolving several steps like sarali, jantai, thattu varisai, alankara and geetham and laid down a framework for imparting formal training in this art form.
 Later in the 17th and 18th centuries, the haridasa movement would once again contribute to music in Karnataka in the form of haridasas such as Vijaya Dasa, Gopaladasa, Jagannathadasa who are just a few among a vast galaxy of devotional saints.